mengxianglgal/Quant-BnB/README.md

 include("QuantBnB-3D.jl")
 ```

-See test.ipynb for examples of Quant-BnB on various tasks
+See test.ipynb for examples of Quant-BnB on various tasks.